dmurvihill/sovrin-workshop/starters/web_server/README.md

 Sovrin Workshop Materials
 =========================

-This is a static agent that knows the connection protocol and has a basic message auto responder.
+This starter kit starts a web server and listens for messages, asynchronously processing them through registered handlers.

+This starter kit will setup keys, taking the connected full agent's keys as inputs and then send a trust ping, awaiting a reply, before starting up the web server.

 Requirements
 ------------